makrai/notes/conneau17-word-trans-wo-parallel-data.md

 Word translation without parallel data
-Alexis Conneau†, Guillaume Lample†, Marc’Aurelio Ranzato, Ludovic Denoyer, Hervé Jégou
+Alexis Conneau, G Lample, Marc’Aurelio Ranzato, Ludovic Denoyer, Hervé Jégou

 * we show that we can build a bilingual dictionary between two languages
   * without using any parallel corpora, by